oracle-livelabs/apex/proof-of-concept/7-Vector-search-configurtions/vector-search-configurations.md

 ## Introduction

-In this lab, you will learn how to create a view and configure AI attributes to build a solid foundation for AI-driven applications.
-You will then set up generative AI configurations and add RAG (Retrieval-Augmented Generation) sources to enhance the AI’s knowledge.
-Next, you will explore how to generate text with AI for various Projects.
+In this lab, you will learn how to load ONNX models into Oracle Database and create a Vector Provider to generate vector embeddings.
+You will then create Search Configuration based on Oracle Vector Search to build an efficient search system.
+Finally, you will create a search page that utilizes these search configurations for powerful and accurate search functionality.

-Estimated Time: 25 minutes
+Estimated Time: 15 minutes

 ### Objectives
-- Create a view
+- Load ONNX Models
-- Configure AI Attributes
+- Create a Vector Provider
-- Create AI Configurations
+- Generate Vector Embeddings
-- Add RAG Sources
+- Create Search Configuration based on Oracle Vector Search
-- Improve the Project Dashboard page and add a Generate Text with AI Feature.
+- Create a Search Page

 ## Task 1: Create a View in Database and configure AI Attributes